Skip to Content

 Fancy seeing some cool art made by local art students?

-OCAD University holds an annual GradEx exhibition featuring works from their graduates, and it’s always awesome to see.
+OCAD University holds an annual GradEx exhibition featuring works from their graduates, and it’s always really awesome to see their creativity.

-I’ve gone to GradEx a few times, and it’s always so cool seeing how creative OCAD students are!
+I’ve gone to GradEx a few times over the years, and it’s always so cool seeing how creative OCAD students are!

 You don’t need to be an OCAD student to visit, and anyone from the public can check it out.